 The operating cycle is the time between the acquisition of assets for processing and their realisation in cash and cash equivalents, c.
-Foreign Currencies
+Foreign Currencies b.
+Revenue recognition

 The company's financial statements are presented in INR (rounded off to lakhs), which is also the company's functional currency.